-The positive impact of the proposed rule changes on CEA, its members, Davis-Bacon Act supporters, and union workforces across the complex and quality driven public construction industry would be substantial.
-These important regulatory changes are long overdue and would represent significant progress toward achieving the Administration's goal of fulfilling the statutory intent of the Davis-Bacon Act while working to expand the registered apprentice program to grow the nation's skilled workforce.
-Finally, vigorously enforced and supported prevailing wage standards would benefit the federal government as well as play a vital role in expanding a well-trained, highly skilled, and productive construction workforce needed now more than ever during a time of widespread skilled labor shortages.
+The positive impacts of the final rule changes on CEA, its members, Davis-Bacon Act supporters, and union workforces across the complex and quality driven public construction industry will be substantial.
+These important regulatory changes are long overdue and represent significant progress toward achieving the Administration's goal of fulfilling the statutory intent of the Davis-Bacon Act while working to expand the registered apprentice program to grow the nation's skilled workforce.
+Finally, vigorously enforced and supported prevailing wage standards benefit the federal government as well as play a vital role in expanding a well-trained, highly skilled, and productive construction workforce needed now more than ever during a time of widespread skilled labor shortages.